ibm-cloud-docs/schematics/workspaces/sc-workspaces-create.md

     - In **Workspace details** section.
 Enter a name for your `workspace name`.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
         - **Workspace name** as `schematics-agent-service`.
         - **Tags** as `my-tags`.
 Optional: Enter tags for your workspace.
 You can use the tags later to find your workspace faster.
         - **Resource group** as `default` or other resource group for this workspace.
         - **Location** as `North America` or other [region](/docs/schematics?topic=schematics-multi-region-deployment) for this workspace.
 Decide where you want to create your workspace?
 The location determines where your {{site.data.keyword.bpshort}} jobs run?, and where your workspace data is stored?
 You can choose between a location, such as North America, or a metro city, such as Frankfurt or London.
 If you select a location, {{site.data.keyword.bpshort}} determines the location based on availability.
 If you select a metro city, your workspace is created in this location.
 For more information about where your data is stored, see [Where is your information stored](/docs/schematics?topic=schematics-secure-data#pi-location)?
 The location that you choose is independent from the region or regions where you want to provision your Cloud resources.
 The console does not support all available locations.
 To create the workspace in a different location, use the [CLI](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) or [API](/apidocs/schematics/schematics#create-workspace) instead.
-        - Optional, enter a descriptive name for your workspace.
+        - Optional: enter a descriptive name for your workspace.
         - Click `Next`.
     - Click `Create`.
 Your workspace is created with a **Draft** state and the workspace **Settings** page opens.